JsBraz/ScalaChallenge/README.md

 you can alter the date interval for testing as you wish

-If you're running on and IDE such as IntellJ, you must find the Run/Debug Configurations windows and input the program arguments
+If you're running on an IDE such as IntellJ, you must find the Run/Debug Configurations windows and input the program arguments